netgen/ibexa-site-api/docs/introduction/index.rst

 on top of Ibexa Repository API which is designed for developing websites.

 Having a dedicated layer enables us to take an extra step and do things you would not typically want to do in Repository API.
-With Site API we can we can implement lazy loaded properties and methods that enable content model traversal directly from the entities because:
+With Site API we can implement lazy loaded properties and methods that enable content model traversal directly from the entities because:

 1. it's a dedicated layer for building websites